Christonja/100-days-of-code/log.md

 **Thoughts**: Started coding up PSET5 2019's website.
 It's a nice little challenge to learn about working with a site with multiple pages, which although I never thought would be particularly difficult, it's simply something I haven't done yet, so it's kinda fun.
 Further learning working with bootstrap.
 Although I'm not a huge fan of bootstrap, I also don't have much experience with it so I guess doing it as a requirement is a good way to learn.
 (Otherwise I simply wouldn't use it.)

+### Day 66: January 28, Mon, 2019

+**Today's Progress**: Finished PSET5 making the website according to specifications laid out in the problem set

+**Thoughts**: Happy to have finished it, got more exposure to bootstrap and to making a multi-page website from scratch.
+Learned a bit more about the power of JQuery also which was good.
+Any learning's good learning!